Blog

 Travel blogs aren’t just for social media influencers.
 Whatever your background, you have a perspective that’s unique.
 Document your journeys on your own travel website and share your experiences exploring the world.

-Wandering Earl has been blogging about travel and working abroad for a lengthy amount of time and his website is a great resource for anyone wanting to explore the world.
+Wandering Earl has been blogging about travel and working abroad for a long time and his website is a great resource for anyone wanting to explore the world.
 Earl also uses his travel blog to promote and sell his tours.

 Of course, you don’t have to run a tour company to make money from a travel blog.
 You can earn money by selling travel guides such as physical books or ebooks, offering travel consulting services, and through ads and affiliate links.
 Travel blogs can also serve as a writing portfolio that helps you land paid gigs with travel outlets.